-Historically, Rutgers University has had two band fraternities, Kappa Kappa Psi and Mu Upsilon Alpha.
+Historically, Rutgers University has had two band Fraternities, Kappa Kappa Psi and Mu Upsilon Alpha.
 Kappa Kappa Psi was chartered at Rutgers as an all-male honorary Fraternity in 1942 as the Alpha Phi chapter.

 According to the national rules of Kappa Kappa Psi, no women were allowed to be initiated into the order.
 When Rutgers went co-ed in 1972, the RU Board of Governors mandated that all honor societies throughout the University admit women.
 It was suggested that the members create Kappa Kappa Psi’s sister sorority, Tau Beta Sigma.

-When the Brothers informed National Headquarters of their intentions to initiate women, they recognized that they had 3 options: initiaite women ans risk expulsion from Nationals, establish Tau Beta Sigma and violate University rules, or delay pledging until National Convention in hopes that they could change the Kappa Kappa Psi Constitution.
+When the Brothers informed National Headquarters of their intentions to initiate women, they recognized that they had 3 options: initiaite women ans risk expulsion from Nationals, establish Tau Beta Sigma and violate University rules, or delay Education until National Convention in hopes that they could change the Kappa Kappa Psi Constitution.

 Turns out they had a fourth option, and started to plan their own independent Fraternity, based on three issues with Kappa Kappa Psi:

-1. The desire for a co-ed fraternity.
+1. The desire for a co-ed Fraternity.

 2. The unreasonable national financial obligations.